Oscar Aga

-Oscar Aga (born 6 January 2001) is a Norwegian footballer who plays as a forward for Helsingborg on loan from Rosenborg.
+Oscar Aga (born 6 January 2001) is a Norwegian footballer who plays as a forward for Moss.

 Career

 After his time in the youth ranks of the Lyn and Stabæk football clubs, he made his Eliteserien debut against Brann in April 2018.
 He scored his first goals in the 2019 Norwegian Football Cup, in which he made 5 goals in 3 matches.
 He was loaned to Grorud at the close of the summer 2019 transfer window.

 In 2021, Oscar Aga signed a contract to play for IF Elfsborg; the contract will be in effect until 2025.

 On 6 March 2023, Aga signed a deal that would allow him to play for Rosenborg until the end of 2026.

 On 26 July 2023, Aga signed a loan deal with Fredrikstad, until the end of the 2023 season.
 After the season, Fredrikstad announced they had extended the loan until the end of the 2024 season.

 On 20 February 2025, Aga joined Swedish Superettan side Helsingborgs IF on loan.